Rajpratik71/zfs_wiki/RHEL-&-CentOS.md

 ### RHEL/CentOS 7.3 kmod packages

 When updating to RHEL/CentOS 7.3 the existing kmod packages will not work due to upstream kABI changes in the 2.6.32-514 kernel series.
 RHEL and [CentOS CR](https://wiki.centos.org/AdditionalResources/Repositories/CR) users running 7.3 must manually update their `/etc/yum.repos.d/zfs.repo` to refer to the new 7.3 repository below.
-Once CensOS 7.3 is officially released the `zfs-release` package will be updated to reference the compatible repository.
+Once CentOS 7.3 is officially released the `zfs-release` package will be updated to reference the compatible repository.

 ```
 [zfs-kmod]